An active learning approach for improving the performance of equilibrium based chemical simulations: Appendix: Additional plots

 with $r$ defined in \eqref{eq:rmatern}; see \cite[Equation 10.2.15]{Abramowitz65} for further details.

 In the following, we shall denote by $\textrm{A}$ a fine grid of $\mathcal{A}$:

+This grid is either a regular grid of $\mathcal{A}\subset\mathbb{R}^{d}$ when $d$ is small (usually 1 or 2) or a Latin Hypercube Sampling for larger values of $d$.
+Note that this grid contains the points at which the estimation of $f$ is performed and that the points at which $f$ is evaluated are chosen in this grid.

-For estimating $f$ we propose using a sequential strategy relying on a ``pure exploration criterion'' (see \cite{Sacks89}, \cite[Section 3]{forrester:2008} and references therein) which minimizes the global uncertainty on the estimation of the function $f$.
-With this strategy the new point $x_{t+1}$ to add to the set of $t$ observations at which $f$ needs to be evaluated, is selected in the fine grid $\mathrm{A}$ of $\mathcal{A}$ defined in (\ref{eq:def_A}) as follows:
+Inspired by \cite{srinivas:2012} who proposed a sequential approach for maximizing a function by modeling it using a Gaussian process, we propose a strategy which consists in adding the new point $x_{t+1}$ to the set of $t$ observations at which $f$ needs to be evaluated as follows:

 where